Links

 Magnificent antebellum mansion once owned by the richest woman in America.
 Now open for public tours.
 Meeting place of the Battle of Nashville Preservation Society.

-Metropolitan Nashville Historical Commission, Sesquicentennial Celebration
+Metropolitan Nashville Historical Commission

 Sunnyside at Sevier Park